h0mbre/h0mbre.github.io/_posts/2019-09-29-Learn-C-By-Creating-A-Rootkit.md

  So, our trigger hit the write buffer, was written to `/dev/null` instead of `/var/log/auth.log`, a function opening a bind shell was called, and then finally we need to return the result to the calling process so it knows whether or not the `write()` function worked.
 We accomplish that with the last bit of code `return result;`.

  We have quite a few possiblities here.
-All in all, there are 4 distinct triggers for an IPv4 bindshell, IPv6 bindshell, IPv4 reverse-shell, and IPv6 reverse shell.
+All in all, there are 4 distinct triggers for an IPv4 bindshell, IPv6 bindshell, IPv4 reverse-shell, and IPv6 reverse-shell.
 Let's dig into those a bit.
 We won't recapitulate the entire piece of code in each since we've already completed [a bind shell](https://github.com/h0mbre/Learning-C/tree/master/Assignment-26), but we'll focus on the new aspects.
-Here is each function.
+Here is each function:

  ### IPv4 Bind Shell
  ```c